 - Risk: Your investment is guaranteed, but can lose value to inflation

-A money market account is like a cross between a checking account and a savings account.
-Unlike savings accounts, these accounts generally come with both a debit card and old-fashioned paper checks.
-But they limit you to six withdrawals or transfers per month.
+A money market account is like a cross between a checking and savings account.
+Unlike savings accounts, these accounts generally come with a debit card and old-fashioned paper checks.
+But some banks limit you to six withdrawals or transfers per month.

 Money market accounts are backed by the FDIC or NCUA, making them very safe.
 However, their typical interest payments are lower than you’d get from a high-yield savings account.
 That means they tend to lose even more value to inflation over time.

 A money market account is a handy place to keep funds you need to write checks from occasionally.
-For instance, you could write one check on the account each month to pay your rent or utility bills.
+For instance, you could write one monthly check on the account to pay your rent or utility bills.

 3. Certificates of Deposit (CDs)

-- Average Return: Varies by CD term, ranging from 0.80% for one month to 1.32% for five years (based on FDIC figures for August 2022)
+- Average Return: Varies by CD term, ranging from 0.23% for one month to 1.40% for five years (based on FDIC figures for December 2023)*You may find higher interest rates at online banks

 - Risk: Your principal is guaranteed, but you can lose your returns if you withdraw early

-CDs at most banks and credit unions vary from as short-term as three months to as long-term as five years, but some financial institutions offer even shorter or longer terms.
+CDs at most banks and credit unions vary from short-term (one month) to long-term (five years), but some financial institutions offer even shorter or longer terms.
 The longer the term of the CD, the more interest it pays.
 However, longer-term CDs also tie your money up longer.
 If you withdraw it early, the bank typically charges a penalty that cuts into your earnings.

 You can get around this problem by creating a CD ladder.
 You split up your investment among several CDs with different terms, such as one, two, three, four, and five years.
-That makes some of your money available sooner while some of it earns higher interest.
+That makes some of your money available sooner, while some money earns higher interest.

 4. Money Market Funds